 Compass Demographics was hired by the City in May, 2019 to create proposed district boundaries.
 A public electronic "participation toolkit" was made available on the City's website during the public hearing period for the public to draw and submit maps.
 Residents were able to provide input on boundaries and suggest criteria for creating boundaries.
-A total of ten (10) submissions were received from members of the public by September from community members who used the Participation Toolkit posted on the City's web site; those maps were also discussed as they were received, at several public hearings.
+A total of ten (10) submissions were received from members of the public by September 2019 from community members who used the Participation Toolkit posted on the City's web site; those maps were also discussed as they were received, at several public hearings.
+One map was received prior to the November 5 erasing district boundaries and recommending remaining at-large; and one map was received too late to have been posted on the City's website for 7 days prior to this meeting, and will be presented on December 3.